-Are you pregnant and feel like you’re gaining too much weight?
+Are you pregnant and feel like you’re gaining too much fat?

-Are you wondering if there is a safe and effective way to lose fat?
+Is there is a safe and effective way to lose weight while pregnant?

-In this article you are going to learn everything you need to know about fat loss during pregnancy.
+In this article, you will learn everything you need to know about the safety of fat loss during pregnancy.